 Papers presented at ITiCSE will normally address aspects of computing education, that is, the education of students who are studying computing.
-ITiCSE generally does not accept papers about applications of computing in other areas of education, such as the development of software to make it easier for online students to learn chemistry.
+ITiCSE does not generally accept papers about applications of computing in other areas of education, such as the development of software to make it easier for online students to learn chemistry.

-Within the domain of computing education, papers might cover the specific educational subject matter, including but not limited to:
+Within the domain of computing education, papers might cover specific educational subject matter, including but not limited to:

 - pedagogies for enhancing learning in CS subject areas, such as programming, database systems, physical computing or computer security,